 How do single-tooth implants work?

-A single-tooth dental implant consists of several parts:
+A single-tooth implant consists of several parts:

 What is the process like?

-The entire process of getting single-tooth implant can take months, but the end result is worth it!
+The entire process of getting a single-tooth implant can take months, but the result is worth it!
 If your dentist determines that your jawbone isn't sturdy enough for the implant, the first step will be bone grafting.
 Grafting involves taking bone from another source (or using synthetic material) and adding it to your jaw to make it stronger.
 In this scenario, your jaw will need 4-12 months to heal before getting the implant.

 Getting a dental implant requires oral surgery, generally using local anesthesia.
 Your oral surgeon will cut into your gum to expose the bone.
 Holes are drilled into the bone where the metal implant will be placed.